Irishbecky91/survival-guild/README.md

         The <em>Home Page</em> is a scrollable page with the main content divided into two columns on larger screens, shifting into a single column on smaller screens.
         <ul>
             <li>
-                <em>Introduction</em> - This text only section introduces the user to the page.
+                <em>Introduction</em> - This text-only section introduces the user to the page.
             </li>
             <li>
                 <em>Competition Banner</em> - Covering 100% of the width of the screen, the competition banner is not static and moves with the page.
 Clicking on the image will bring you directly to the Competition Page.
             </li>
             <li>
-                <em>Content</em> - The World News section is a text only column to the left of the screen on larger screen sizes.
+                <em>Content</em> - The World News section is a text-only column to the left of the screen on larger screen sizes.
 Below this is the Twitter Feed, a heading and image only column, which is another column kept to the right of the screen on larger screen sizes.
 The News Feed section, a text and image column, keeps to the right on larger screen sizes.
-On smaller screen sizes, each section expands and becomes a single longer column.
+On smaller screen sizes, each section expands and becomes a single long column.
 The order from top to bottom is World News, News Feed, and finally the Twitter Feed section.
             </li>
             <li>
                 <em>Back-to-top Button</em> - A Back-to-top button is on the bottom right of the screen, above the footer.
 This button will bring the user back to the top of the page from any point on the page.